apache/openserverless/README.md

 For more information refer to the [website](https://openserverless.apache.org) (not yet available).

+## Migration status

+We are in the process of releasing our Nuvolaris sources as Apache OpenServerless.
+This is the TODO list

+- [x] migrate the development environment
+- [ ] [wip] setup the website
+- [ ] migrate the cli
+- [ ] migrate the operator
+- [ ] setup testing with the CI
+- [ ] release the tasks for AWS/Azure/GCP

 ## Development Enviroment Overview

 Apache OpenServerless is a complex project with lots of dependencies.
 It also needs a Kubernetes cluster to be executed, tested and developed on.

 You may setup the environment by yourself but it can take a lot of time so we prepared a procedure to setup quickly a ready-to-use development environment which runs the same on Windows, Linux and Mac.

-Our development environemnt  use a virtual machine based on Ubuntu 24.04.
-The virtual environemnt is initialized with a[cloud-init](https://cloud-init.io/) script we provide.
+Our development environment  use a virtual machine based on Ubuntu 24.04.
+The virtual environemnt is initialized with a [cloud-init](https://cloud-init.io/) script we provide.

 The script installs [k3s](https://k3s.io/) as Kubernetes engine and [nix](https://nixos.org/download/#download-nix) to setup development environments.
 The project includes multiple subprojects, each one with a different set of dependencies so we use [direnv](https://direnv.net/) to automatically activate the right tools when you open a terminal.